cockroachdb/docs/src/current/cockroachcloud/databases-page-v24.3.md

 To view this information, select a cluster from the [**Clusters** page]({% link cockroachcloud/cluster-management.md %}#view-clusters-page), and click **Databases** in the **Data** section of the left side navigation menu.
 This will give you access to the following:

-- [Databases List Page](#databases-list-page): initial page which lists the databases on the cluster.
+- [Databases List Page](#databases-list-page): initial page that lists the databases on the cluster.
 - [Database Details Page](#database-details-page)
     - [Tables List Tab](#tables-list-tab): lists tables in a database.
     - [Database Grants Tab](#database-grants-tab): lists privileges on a database.